Shrewsbury International School awards scholarships to students who display outstanding talent in a range of disciplines.

 We welcome scholarship applications from both current students (where they have met the scholarship selection criteria) and prospective students throughout the year.

 Where a prospective student meets both the criteria for application to the school, as well as the selection criteria for one of our scholarship programmes, they will be invited for interview and assessment / audition.
 Where possible, this will be scheduled to take place alongside the standard entry assessment tests.
-A scholarship application form (and supporting documents) will need to be submitted in addition to the standard application form.
+For students who are yet to join our school, a scholarship application form (and supporting documents) will need to be submitted in addition to the standard application form .

 Academic Scholarships are usually only offered to students entering Year 12 who show excellence and consistency in their academic endeavours.
 In addition applicants should be inquisitive, committed to learning and possess an open mind.
 Applicants will be required to sit an examination in each the four subjects that they intend to study at A Level and participate in interviews with Senior School leaders.